ssyrota/go-lamport/README.md

 ```

 # Contributing
-Contributions to go-lamport-auth are welcome!
+Contributions to go-lamport are welcome!
 Please read our contributing guidelines for details on how to submit contributions.

 # License
 This project is licensed under the MIT License.